EbrahimKaram/EbrahimKaram/README.md

 _The above style was taken from @arghyadeep99_

+ ### How to support Bob

+* Build on top of what he provided 🎩↗
+* Fork 🍴 and star 🌟 the repositories that are useful so he knows which are worth pursuing
+* If you want buy him a 🍺 (Do It [here](https://www.buymeacoffee.com/bobKaram))

+_Making Lebanon Better.
+One Byte at a time_
 <!--
 **EbrahimKaram/EbrahimKaram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.